PPI++: Efficient Prediction-Powered Inference: Preliminaries

 This estimate (along with its forthcoming variant~\eqref{eq:ppi-lambda}) is the main object of study in this paper, and we derive its asymptotic normality about $\theta\opt$.
 This result is the keystone to our efficient \ppipp algorithms, allowing us to construct confidence intervals of the form

 where $\hat\sigma_j^2$ is a consistent estimate of the asymptotic variance of $\thetaPP_j$ and $z_{q}$ denotes the $q$-quantile of the standard normal distribution.
-Similar confidence intervals centered around $\thetaPP$ apply when performing inference on the whole vector $\theta\opt$ rather than a single coordinate $\theta\opt_j$.
+Similar confidence intervals centered around $\thetaPP$ apply when inferring the whole vector $\theta\opt$ rather than a single coordinate $\theta\opt_j$.

 It should be clear that the set~\eqref{eq:CPP-new} is easier to compute than the set~\eqref{eq:CPP-original}.
-The latter requires the analyst to ``iterate through all $\theta \in \R^d$'' and test optimality separately; the former has no such requirement.
-Indeed, \ppipp simply requires placing error bars around a point estimate.
+The latter requires the analyst to ``iterate through all $\theta \in \R^d$'' and test optimality separately; the former has no such requirement, as \ppipp simply requires placing error bars around a point estimate.
 This perspective, though simple, results in far more efficient algorithms.
 In Section~\ref{sec:ppi++_glms}, we provide algorithms for generalized linear models, and in Section~\ref{sec:ppipp-m-estimation}, we show the case of general M-estimators.
 In Section~\ref{sec:equivalence}, we show that the \ppipp intervals are asymptotically equivalent to the naive strategy~\eqref{eq:CPP-original}, so the increased computational efficiency comes with no cost in terms of statistical power.